Cleveland Clinic logo

 • Apply witch hazel to your hemorrhoids to reduce itching and pain.

-• Apply either wet or dry baking soda to your hemorrhoids to ease itching.
+• Apply either wet or dry baking soda to your hemorrhoids to help with itching.

-• Try a sitz bath, or sit in a tub with about 2 to 3 inches of warm water.
-The water can improve your blood flow and relax the strained muscles around your anus.
+• Sit in a sitz bath.
+The warm water can improve blood flow and relax the strained muscles around your anus.

-• Don’t remain standing or sitting for too long.
+• Don’t stand or sit for too long.
 Instead, lay on your side to take pressure off your pelvic area and bowel.

-If at-home care isn’t working, your healthcare provider may recommend a procedure to remove your hemorrhoids that’s safe for you and your baby.
+If at-home care isn’t working, your healthcare provider may recommend a procedure to remove your hemorrhoids.
+This is rarely necessary.

-If constipation is making your hemorrhoids unbearable, your healthcare provider may prescribe a laxative, hemorrhoid cream, or a fiber supplement.
+If constipation is making your hemorrhoids unbearable, your healthcare provider may prescribe a laxative, hemorrhoid cream or fiber supplement.
 Always check with your provider before taking any over-the-counter medications.
-Your provider is your best resource for making sure you’re choosing options that are effective and safe.
+Your provider is your best resource for making sure you’re choosing options that are effective and safe for pregnancy.

 Advertisement